Tomev/qcflow/docs/source/llms/llama-index/index.rst

     :maxdepth: 2

-Saving and Loading Index in MLflow Experiment
+Saving and Loading Index in QCFlow Experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Creating an Index
 ~~~~~~~~~~~~~~~~~

-The ``index`` object is the centerpiece of the LlamaIndex and MLflow integration.
+The ``index`` object is the centerpiece of the LlamaIndex and QCFlow integration.
 With LlamaIndex, you can create an index from a collection of documents or external vector stores.
 The following code creates a sample index from Paul Graham's essay data available within the LlamaIndex repository.

 .. code-block:: shell